 - Got to School and Solutions Services by clicking here.

 - You only have to complete one Parent Financial Statement (PFS) even if you have several children applying to our school.
 If you are applying for assistance for the first time, click on the “Create an New Account” button.
 You’ll be asked to enter your name and email address and to select a password.
 If you applied last year, enter your login and password from last year in the section called “Returning Families.”
 If you have forgotten your login information, click on “forgot your password.”

 - Download the PFS Online Workbook and refer to on-screen help for guidance along the way.
 You can log out of the PFS Online at any time - - then return later to complete your PFS.
 Heathwood Hall’s school code is 3793.

-- Submit your PFS online and upload a copy of your 2018 (or 2019 if available) tax returns to your electronic file.
+- Submit your PFS online and upload a copy of your most recent tax returns to your electronic file.